techidaily/site-windows11/source/_posts/dissecting-the-8-anomalies-in-windows-11s-ui.md

  Elements such as the control panel, the task manager, troubleshooting apps and more have no dark mode equivalent.
 They will continue to display a bright white color scheme, clashing against the rest of your system.

  This is a prevalent issue that will show itself in other elements on this list.
-It's worth learning[how to enable and customize dark mode on Windows 11 yourself](https://www.makeuseof.com/windows-11-dark-mode/) to see how many default programs and apps don't behave.
+It's worth learning [how to enable and customize dark mode on Windows 11 yourself](https://www.makeuseof.com/windows-11-dark-mode/) to see how many default programs and apps don't behave.

 ## 5\.
 Settings Is a Mess